BaseInfinity/cerebro/README.md

 # Cerebro

-Allows you to search youtube videos given a search term to generate exact URL's to the timestamp in the Youtube video
+Sipmle CLI that allows you to search youtube videos given a search term to generate exact URL's to the timestamp in the Youtube video

 ## Installation